HuidaeCho/grav-plugin-markdown-yalinker-experimental/README.md

-# Grav Plugin: Markdown Yet Another Linker
+# Grav Plugin: Markdown Yet Another Linker EXPERIMENTAL

-The **Markdown Yet Another Linker** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
-Adds the ability to create links with less typing in Markdown
+The **Markdown Yet Another Linker EXPERIMENTAL** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
+Adds the ability to create links with less typing in Markdown.

+This Grav plugin is an experimental version of the [Markdown Yet Another Linker plugin](https://github.com/HuidaeCho/grav-plugin-markdown-yalinker).

 ## Installation